gusaiani/security-analysis-graham-dodd/chapter-49.md

   <li>Trend figure:</li>

   <ol type="1" start="25">
     <li> to 31.
-Earned per share on common stock each year for past sevent yearss.
+Earned per share on common stock each year for past seven years.
 (Where necessary, earnings should be adjusted to present capitalization.)</li>
     <li>Sp. to 31.
 S.P.
-Same date for speculatvi preferred stock, if wanted.</li>
+Same date for speculative preferred stock, if wanted.</li>
   </ol>

   <li>Dividends:</li>